A Unified Theory of Diversity in Ensemble Learning: Abstract

 \section{Abstract}

-We present a theory of ensemble diversity, explaining the nature and effect of diversity for a wide range of supervised learning scenarios.
-This challenge, of understanding ensemble diversity, has been referred to as the “holy grail” of ensemble learning, an open question for over 30 years.
-Our framework reveals that diversity is in fact a {\em hidden dimension} in the bias-variance decomposition of an ensemble.
-In particular, we prove a family of {\em exact} bias-variance-diversity decompositions, for both classification and regression losses, e.g., squared, and cross-entropy.
-The framework provides a methodology to automatically identify the combiner rule enabling such a decomposition, specific to the loss.
-The formulation of diversity is therefore dependent on just two design choices: the loss, and the combiner.
-For certain choices (e.g., 0-1 loss with majority voting) the effect of diversity is {\em necessarily} dependent on the target label.
-Experiments illustrate how we can use our framework to understand the diversity-encouraging mechanisms of popular ensemble methods: Bagging, Boosting, and Random Forests.
+We present a theory of ensemble diversity, explaining the nature of diversity for a wide range of supervised learning scenarios.
+This challenge has been referred to as the “holy grail” of ensemble learning, an open research issue for over 30 years.
+Our framework reveals that diversity is in fact a {\em hidden dimension} in the bias-variance decomposition of the ensemble loss.
+We prove a family of {\em exact} bias-variance-diversity decompositions, for a wide range of losses in both regression and classification, e.g., squared, cross-entropy, and Poisson losses.
+For losses where an additive bias-variance decomposition is not available (e.g., 0/1 loss) we present an alternative approach: quantifying the {\em effects} of diversity, which turn out to be dependent on the label distribution.
+Overall, {\em we argue that diversity is a measure of model fit, in precisely the same sense as {bias} and {variance}}, but accounting for statistical dependencies {\em between} ensemble members.
+Thus, we should not be `maximising diversity' as so many works aim to do---instead, we have a bias/variance/diversity trade-off to manage.